Cedar Lake, Illinois, USA

 - Striped Bass

-Cedar Lake IL Statistics & Helpful Links
+Cedar Lake Statistics & Helpful Links

 Lake Type: Artificial Reservoir, Dammed